 Have you ever had a lingonberry?
 The Lingonberry has been picked and enjoyed since Viking times.
-Because so many Swedes pick their own berries, an unusually high standard is required for jams to succeed in Sweden, and Felix is the number one choice.
+Because so many Swedes pick their own berries, an unusually high standard is required for jams to succeed in Sweden.
 I can totally relate to demanding this level of perfection for berries because Oregon grows so many different varieties.
 Once you taste the perfect berry, you hold everything up to a higher standard.
-Felix Lingonberries can now be enjoyed in a trio of delicious new versions: Lingonberry with Blueberry, Lingonberry with Ginger, and Lingonberry with Spiced Apple and Cinnamon.
-For this cake roll, I went with the straight up original Felix Lingonberries.

 Still not sure what a lingonberry tastes like?
-It’s related to the cranberry, if that helps.
+It's related to the cranberry, if that helps.
 That also means its a super fruit, loaded with antioxidants.
-You can enjoy the original Lingonberry flavor or new Lingonberries with Blueberries or Ginger in your favorite recipes, or on waffles, pancakes, cheese, sandwiches, and as a great alternative to cranberries with ham, turkey or game.
-This jam is made with pure, simple ingredients: wild lingonberries, pure sugar and water.
-No artificial ingredients or preservatives here.
-It’s basically as perfect as you’d make in your own kitchen.
-That is, if you lived in Sweden where lingonberries are plentiful.
+Lingonberry jam can also be enjoyed on waffles, pancakes, cheese, sandwiches, and as a great alternative to cranberries with ham, turkey or game.

 If you've never made a cake roll, I promise this one is guaranteed to delight.
 Just imagine the combination of light, sweet, fluffy lemon cake along with a bit of tart lingonberry and decadent cream in every bite.
 Simply perfection!